The Factor in a Structured Carpet Maintenance Plan

 - Will lessen the wear and tear on the carpet fiber

-- Will make the cleaning solutions more potent
+- AS well as make the cleaning solutions more potent

-Having all of the stress being put on indoor air quality, it is very important that we remove as much dry soil as possible.
-The vacuums utilized, whether they are uprights, canisters or pile lifters must have the appropriate filtration or the bulk of the soils will be redistributed back into the air.
+Having all of the stress being put on indoor air quality.
+It is very important that we remove as much dry soil as possible.
+The vacuums utilized, whether they are uprights, canisters or pile lifters.
+In addition, it must have the appropriate filtration or the bulk of the soils will be redistributed back into the air.
 These redistributed soils will result in a decline to the indoor air quality.

 Regular vacuuming prevents these dry soils from working down to the base of the fiber where they can cause a lot of damages.
 These deeply embedded soils can also bring about resoiling following wet cleaning.